Fiat Mod. 1928: Design

 The Fiat Mod.1928 is a short recoil operated gun.
 The action is the same as the Fiat Mod.1928 Avio (a weapon also designed by Mascarucci and which will become the Breda - Mod.
 SAFAT) but reversed: block, block pin, connecting rods and barrel spring are positioned above the breech while in the Breda - Mod.
 SAFAT they are positioned below it.
 The weapon fires from an open bolt.

 The machine gun is air-cooled and the barrel is fluted to increase cooling.
 The barrel can be quickly replaced when overheated and must be replaced, in full automatic fire, after 300 rounds.

 The feeding system is the same as the Fiat Mod.26, a fixed magazine on the left side loaded via 20-round brass stripper clips.
 Similarly, the magazine is loaded via the ejection port on the right side after the retraction of the bolt.

 As in the Fiat Mod.26 and Breda Mod.30, the Fiat Mod.28 also has an oil pump, installed in the upper part of the receiver, for the lubrication of each cartridge before chambering.

 Section views of the Mitragliatrice Fiat Mod.1928.

-The charching handle is located on the right side of the receiver and has a folding grip.
+The charging handle is located on the right side of the receiver and has a folding grip.
 On the rear of the receiver are the pistol grip and the wooden stock.
 The sight, offset on the left side, is graduated from 0 to 15 hectometres (from 0 m to 1,500 m).

 On the lower side of the receiver, approximately at the height of the fixed magazine, is placed the RoF reducer.

 The bipod is attached to the barrel protection sleeve and is foldable while a foldable and height-adjustable monopod is attached to the shoulder stock.